-Nathan’s work has been supported by the Center of Race and Gender Studies and The Center of Chinese studies at UC Berkeley.
+Nathan’s work has been supported by the Center of Race and Gender Studies, the Center for Chinese Studies at UC Berkeley, and the University of California Humanities Research Institute.
 Prior to the PhD program, Nathan completed his diplôme de licence and diplôme de master in Architecture at the Institute of Applied Sciences in Strasbourg.
-He also holds a MsArch from the University of Florida.
+He also holds an M.S. from the University of Florida.

 Email